Donaim/miseq-workflow-pres/slides.md

 A requisition arrives → lab receives a sample → information must flow to bioinformatics pipeline

-**Key challenges:**
+**Challenges:**

 - **Real-world ↔ Digital coordination**: Physical tubes, in various steps along the pipeline, must match digital records in the system
 - **Historical traceability**: Every sample, every run, every decision must be reconstructable months or years later
 - **Data integrity**: Typos in sample IDs, missing metadata, or mismatched records can derail the entire pipeline

-**Our solution: QAI**
+**Solutions:**

-Our in-house Laboratory Information Management System that bridges the physical and digital worlds.
+- QAI: our in-house Laboratory Information Management System that bridges the physical and digital worlds.

 <!--
 This is the first critical handoff in our workflow - moving from an abstract request to a concrete physical sample that both the lab and our automated systems can track.